Chipsee/Documentation/docs/source/PCs/ARM/iMX6Q/Manuals/Software/Android_43.rst

 Serial Test
 ^^^^^^^^^^^

-There are five serial ports on the Chipsee IPC: 2 X RS232 and 3 X RS485 (can be customised).
+There are five serial ports on the Chipsee IPC: 2 x RS232 and 3 x RS485 (can be customised).
 Refer to the table below for the available serial device nodes.

 .. include:: Resources/serial_table

 You can install the **SecureCRT** or **Putty** software on a Windows 7 PC to test the serial ports by following these steps:

 * Connect COM1 on industrial PC board to Windows 7 PC.
-* Run **Serial Port API** App to communicate with Windows 7 PC, as shown in the figure below.
+* Run **Serial Port API** App to communicate with Windows 7 PC, as shown on the figure below.
     .. figure:: /Media/ARM/A9/Software/Android_43/serial_test_1.png
        :align: center
        :figclass: align-center